apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, Spark will try to use built-in data source writer instead of Hive serde in `INSERT OVERWRITE DIRECTORY`.
 This behavior is effective only if `spark.sql.hive.convertMetastoreParquet` or `spark.sql.hive.convertMetastoreOrc` is enabled respectively for Parquet and ORC formats.
 To restore the behavior before Spark 3.3, you can set `spark.sql.hive.convertMetastoreInsertDir` to `false`.

   - Since Spark 3.3, the precision of the return type of round-like functions has been fixed.
-This may cause Spark throw a `CANNOT_UP_CAST_DATATYPE` exception when using views created by prior versions.
+This may cause Spark throw `AnalysisException` of the `CANNOT_UP_CAST_DATATYPE` error class when using views created by prior versions.
 In such cases, you need to recreate the views using ALTER VIEW AS or CREATE OR REPLACE VIEW AS with newer Spark versions.

 ## Upgrading from Spark SQL 3.1 to 3.2